-Where you aware that more than one-half of your home’s energy costs are needed for your heating and cooling?
-That’s why it’s critical to have an energy-efficient HVAC system.
+Where you aware that more than 50% of your home’s energy costs are from your heating and cooling?
+This is why it’s essential to have an energy-efficient HVAC system.

-In 2022, the U.S. government devised new energy-efficiency standards for residential gas furnaces that would significantly reduce emissions, save money and stimulate sustainability.
+In 2022, President Biden proposed new energy-efficiency standards for residential gas furnaces that would greatly decrease emissions, save money and encourage sustainability.

 - Save Americans $1.9 billion annually.

-- Reduce carbon emissions by 373 million metric tons and methane emissions by 5.1 million tons over three decades, the equivalent of what 61 million homes emit yearly.
+- Reduce carbon emissions by 373 million metric tons and methane emissions by 5.1 million tons over the next 25 - 30 years, the equivalent of what 61 million homes emit annually.

-With these facts in mind, you may be asking yourself "what happens to my existing furnace"?
-As of now, next to nothing, as the proposed rule will not go into effect until 2029 at the earliest and doesn’t affect furnaces that are already in use.
+Considering these guidelines, you might be asking yourself what does that mean for my existing furnace?
+Currently, very little, as the proposed rule wouldn’t go into effect until 2029 at the earliest and will not affect furnaces that are already in use.

-But if you need furnace replacement in soon, highly energy-efficient furnaces are now available.
-Learn how these furnaces can save you money on your utility bills.
+But if your furnace is nearing the end of its life and a replacement is needed in soon, highly energy-efficient furnaces are ready and available.
+Find out how these furnaces can help you save on energy bills now.

 Guide to Condensing Furnaces